Propaganistas/Laravel-FakeId/README.md

 Route::model('mymodel', 'App\MyModel');
 ```

-This way you can reference a placeholder in your routes (`edit/{mymodel}`)
+This way you can reference a placeholder in your routes (`edit/{mymodel}`).
+By default Laravel will insert the model's primary key in the placeholder.
+But...

-Next, simply import the `RoutesWithFakeIds` trait into your model:
+...if you then import the `RoutesWithFakeIds` trait into your model:

 ```php
 use Illuminate\Database\Eloquent\Model;